Black-body radiation: Doppler effect

 Here v > 0 indicates a receding source, and v < 0 indicates an approaching source.

 This is an important effect in astronomy, where the velocities of stars and galaxies can reach significant fractions of c.
-An example is found in the cosmic microwave background radiation, which exhibits a dipole anisotropy from the Earth's motion relative to this blackbody radiation field.
+An example is found in the cosmic microwave background radiation, which exhibits a dipole anisotropy from the Earth's motion relative to this black-body radiation field.